vanHeemstraSystems/blender-lego-figurine/300/100/README.md

 See also [Mecabricks Tutorial - Adding Custom Printing](https://www.youtube.com/watch?v=-7KeliTrkdg)

-To stylize our Figurine (for example, applying a logo to its outfit0 we can customize the look by adding custom printing.
+To stylize our Figurine (for example, applying a logo to its outfit) we can customize the look by adding custom printing.

 ## 400 - Export the LEGO Figurine as a Blender (.zmbx) file